 Well, as we put it at the beginning; it’s all but an unfounded idea.
 Imagine some renowned world leaders like Donald Trump claiming that climate change was Chinese-funded.
 It’s even funnier than it’s absurd!

 Just as the availability of correct information informs various decisions, so does incorrect information or the lack of it.
-There’s no doubt that misinformation is a major catalyst towards climate change denial.
+There’s no doubt that misinformation is a major catalyst for climate change denial.

 Hayhoe once said that when experts and leaders make certain statements, the public may take it as the gospel truth, even when it’s not.
 So, when the wrong information is fed to the public by these perceived high-profile figures in society, some part of the public falls for it.
 And that’s what we are experiencing currently with climate change.